 Homophones

-#language #kanji A homophone is a word that is pronounced the same as another word but differs in meaning or in spelling.
+A homophone is a word that is pronounced the same as another word but differs in meaning or in spelling.

-Opinion and Hypothesis
+Opinion and Hypothesis#

 Learning Japanese as my third language (fourth, if you count Javanese), I have always found that the limited sounds in Japanese (read gojūon) creates so many homophones.
 The vocabularies that exist in the Japanese language is closely related to Mandarin Chinese, due to the use of Kanji (or Hanzi).
 However, Japanese only uses the same characters, and not sounds.
 In fact, sounds that exist in the Japanese language fails to reproduce all the different consonants, vowels, and tones from Chinese.
 Let’s see an example below.